Standards Of Practice

 product cannot be of high quality if it is not safe.

-The AVC strongly supports scientifically base food safety
+The AVC strongly supports scientifically based food safety

 initiatives.
 This includes, but is not limited to, the